Nii-Lante-Lamptey/Data-Analysis-Project-/README.md

 Exploratory Data Analysis: Various statistical techniques and data visualization tools are employed to gain insights into the dataset.
 This includes analyzing funding patterns, sector-wise distribution, regional concentration, and key performance indicators.

 Descriptive Analytics: The project conducts descriptive analysis to summarize and interpret the key characteristics of the Indian startup ecosystem.
-This includes calculating measures such as funding averages, median values, success rates, and growth rates.
+T

 Inferential Analytics: Inferential analysis techniques are applied to draw conclusions and make predictions based on the available data.
-This may involve hypothesis testing, correlation analysis, regression modeling, or clustering algorithms to identify patterns and relationships within the dataset.
+This involves hypothesis testing.

-Visualization: The project utilizes various data visualization techniques, such as charts, graphs, and interactive dashboards, to present the findings in a visually appealing and easily understandable format.
+Visualization: The project utilizes various data visualization techniques, such as charts and graphs to present the findings in a visually appealing and easily understandable format.
 Visualizations help in effectively communicating complex information and facilitating data-driven decision-making.

 Deliverables
 The Indian Startup Data Analysis Project will deliver the following outputs: